truenas/middleware/docs/userguide/index.rst

 **Figure 11.13a: SSH Configuration**

 |10000000000001950000012301F7AD89_png|

 Table 11.13a summarizes the configuration options.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box “Show advanced fields by default” in System → Settings →
+To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in System → Settings → Advanced.
-Advanced.

 **Table 11.13a: SSH Configuration Options**